DigiRoninCollective/gis-mcp/docs/gis-ai-agent/openai-nodejs.md

-# Build a GIS Agent using gis-mcp and build an OpenAI-Nodejs geospatial agent.
+# Build a GIS AI Agent with OpenAI-Nodejs

 Welcome!
 This tutorial will guide you on setting up the gis-mcp server and building a Node.js agent that can perform geospatial operations.